Payroll tax deductions on contractor payments

 Use the approved percentages in the table below to work out the non-labour component deduction.

-If a profession or trade is not listed, contact the Office of State Revenue in writing for advice at:
+If a profession or trade is not listed, contact Queensland Revenue Office in writing for advice at:

 GPO Box 2248

 You should also deduct GST before calculating payroll tax.